ivan-guerra/programmador.com/content/posts/2023/morse-translator.md

 problem with a solution.
 The SDL library with its simple C API covers all your audio needs.
 In the end, you walk away with a fun, flexible CLI tool.

-The complete project source with build instructions, usage, etc. is available on GitHub under [morse][13].
+Note, this project has since been rewritten in Rust.
+The complete project source is available on GitHub under [morse][13].
+The Rust version of the project includes more testing and better error handling.

 P.S.
 You can augment the tool to go the other way.
 That is, take in a Morse code audio recording and output the decoded text.
 Going the audio to text route is